dustin-anthc/test-wiki-cloning/2013-BEES-Update-Method.md

 The details of inputs were recorded in an Excel spreadsheet; for 2009 and 2012 BEES please refer to the tables below for a more in-depth description of the prescriptive values used in the prototype homes.

-**3. Determine space / water heating systems:  **The Department of Energy federal minimum guidelines were used to determine the space and water heating systems used in the prototype homes.** ** Because the South-central region’s primary heating fuel is natural gas, it was modeled using a natural gas boiler system.
+**3. Determine space / water heating systems:**  The Department of Energy federal minimum guidelines were used to determine the space and water heating systems used in the prototype homes.
+Because the South-central region’s primary heating fuel is natural gas, it was modeled using a natural gas boiler system.
 All other regions primarily use \#1 fuel oil, so they were  modeled with boilers using \#1 fuel oil.
 AKWarm uses a space heating AFUE of 80% and a water heating Energy Factor of 0.6 for all regions, which are also used in this model.<span id="cmnt_ref2" class="anchor"></span><sup>[b]</sup>

+<a name="determine"></a>
-***IV.
-Determine Final BEES Rating***
+## IV.
+Determine Final BEES Rating

-**1. Calculate rating for each region:  **Once all of the components and prescriptive values were entered into AKWarm for each region, the ratings were calculated automatically.
+**1. Calculate rating for each region:**  Once all of the components and prescriptive values were entered into AKWarm for each region, the ratings were calculated automatically.

 **2. Determine rating needed to meet BEES:**  The average rating for all five regions was calculated, and if it was within one point of an AKWarm star level, it was rounded to that value, otherwise it was rounded to the nearest whole point.

-***V.  Results:***
+<a name="results"></a>
+## V.  Results

-**2009 BEES:  **Using the 2009 BEES prescriptive values, the average rating was 83.62, which would be rounded to 83, as that is the lower boundary for a 4-star plus home and the present AHFC star rating required to meet BEES.
+**2009 BEES:** Using the 2009 BEES prescriptive values, the average rating was 83.62, which would be rounded to 83, as that is the lower boundary for a 4-star plus home and the present AHFC star rating required to meet BEES.
 Upgrading to BEES 2009 from the original AKWarm BEES values did not produce significant change in respective point ratings largely because the reference houses originally programmed into AKWarm had much lower ACH<sub>50</sub> values.<span id="ftnt_ref3" class="anchor"></span><sup>[3]</sup> The 2009 BEES requirement was an ACH<sub>50</sub> equal to seven or less.
 This compares to AkWarm’s model homes that have an ACH<sub>50</sub> of four for the Southeast, South-central, Interior and Northwest regions and three for the Arctic region.

-**2012 BEES:  **Using the anticipated 2012 BEES prescriptive values, the average rating was 89.52, which would be rounded to 90, since it is not within one point of a star boundary.
+**2012 BEES:** Using the anticipated 2012 BEES prescriptive values, the average rating was 89.52, which would be rounded to 90, since it is not within one point of a star boundary.
 Based on these results, a home following the performance path needs to receive an AKWarm score of 90 or above to meet the anticipated 2012 BEES, which falls within the Five Star range.
 BEES 2012 required an ACH<sub>50</sub> of three, which is equivalent to the previous requirements for the Arctic region and more stringent than the the previous requirement for the Southeast, South-central, Interior and Northwest regions.

 [1] For example, a building scoring 88 points before the reference house change may only obtain a rating score of 83 points after the update process.
 This could cause potential confusion among homeowners who have purchased a home marketed at a certain star level, builders who have learned how to produce a home meeting a certain star level, and energy raters who make recommendations based on the cost of an improvement versus the number of points gained towards a Home Energy Rebate.

-[2] Wiltse, Nathan.
-Personal Communication, 7/3/2012

 [3] ACH<sub>50\\  </sub>is equal to the number of air changes per hour in a building, induced by a 50 Pascal pressure from blower door operation.